Share Carrington Street: Underground Power Works - partial road closures on Facebook

 The media release can be found on the State Government's media statements website.

-Email Underground Power link
+• Underground Power

 The Council at its meeting on 27 September 2016, resolved for administration to continue seeking options for the provision of underground power to the City.